pyconau/2018.pycon-au.org/_pages/attend/tickets.md

 ### Cancellation Policy

-* Cancellation requests before July 29 2018 will incur a 10% cancellation fee, with the balance being refunded.
+* Cancellation requests before August 8 2018 will incur a 10% cancellation fee, with the balance being refunded.
-* Cancellation requests made between July 29 and August 8 2018 will incur a 15% cancellation fee, with the balance being refunded
 * Cancellation requests made after August 8 2018 will not be able to be refunded.

 ### Substitutions

 Tickets can be reassigned to new attendees via our ticketing system until August 22 2018.
-If you do choose to made changes after August 8 2018, we cannot guarentee your t-shirt size will be availabile.
+If you do choose to made changes after August 8 2018, we cannot guarantee your t-shirt size will be availabile.

 ### Privacy Notice